Incorporating social norms into a configurable agent-based model of the decision to perform commuting behaviour

-In common with all agent-based models, the results presented in this paper are not necessarily an accurate prediction of real-world intervention effects; the only way to obtain this is to perform the intervention in the real-world.
-However, the utility of the presented model is in allowing the comparison of the relative effectiveness of a range of interventions under consistent model conditions in order to aid public decision-making.
-In this study, we observe that car-free days are effective.
-Such information, in the context of our model assumptions, may help decision-makers better select and prioritise active commuting interventions in the absence of a strong evidence base on intervention effectiveness.
-Such models may also help research funders prioritise primary evaluations of potentially promising active commuting interventions identified by simulations \citep{ogilvieMakingSenseEvidence2020}.
-This model may help to generate an understanding of currently radical policy options -- such as weekly car bans -- and how the underlying social structures impact the effectiveness of these interventions.
+In common with all simulations, the results presented in this paper are not necessarily an accurate prediction of real-world effects; the only way to obtain this is to perform the intervention in the real-world.
+However, the utility of the model is in allowing the comparison of the effectiveness of interventions under consistent conditions in order to aid decision-making.
+In this study, car-free days are effective.
+Such information, accounting for model assumptions, may help better select and prioritise active commuting interventions in the absence of strong evidence on effectiveness.
+It may also help funders prioritise evaluations of promising interventions identified by simulations \citep{ogilvieMakingSenseEvidence2020}.
+This model may be helpful to understand currently radical policies and how the underlying social structures impact the effectiveness of these interventions.